lunch at g's

 y.u.m.m.y. – both the starter and the waiter that is,

-1. extra large mixing bowl - possibly the largest i've ever seen.
+1. extra large mixing bowl - possibly the largest i've ever seen.and finally,

 11. clothes peg with a ladybug – simply because I’m a little twee.